 Sync to PhotoShelter

-The Sync to PhotoShelter option will synchronize the gallery and collection structure you have set up on Lightroom to your PhotoShelter account.
+The Sync to PhotoShelter option will synchronize the gallery and collection structure you have set up on your PhotoShelter Lightroom Publish Service to your PhotoShelter account.
 This includes gallery and collection names, descriptions, and visibility settings.
 This option is helpful if you notice a mismatch in information between Lightroom and PhotoShelter, and want to revert the changes in PhotoShelter to match what you have set up in Lightroom.

 To run the Sync to PhotoShelter function, navigate to “File” > “Plug-in Extras” > “Sync to PhotoShelter”: